Reciprocity obstructions in semigroup orbits in SL(2, Z): Statements of results

 We will discuss subsemigroups $\Gamma \subseteq \SL(2, \ZZ)^{\ge 0}$ and their orbits $\Gamma\smcol{x}{y}$.
 If $\smcol{u}{v}\in \Gamma\smcol{x}{y}$, call $u$ the numerator and $v$ the denominator.
 The orbit of any such subsemigroup can therefore be interpreted as the collection of rational numbers whose continued fraction expansions are restricted in some way.
 Thus all of the results below have an interpretation in terms of continued fractions; we return to this language towards the end of the section.

 Let $\kron{x}{y}$ denote the Kronecker symbol, which is defined for any pair of integers $x,y$; recall that it is $\pm 1$ if $x$ and $y$ are coprime, and $0$ otherwise.
-Recall that the congruence subgroup $\Gamma_1(4)$ is defined as
+If $\kron{x}{y} = -1$, then neither $x$ nor $y$ is a square.
+The starting point for our results is the observation that certain linear fractional transformations preserve Kronecker symbol.
+For example, if $y$ is odd, the transformations $(x,y) \mapsto (x+4y,y)$ and $(x,y) \mapsto (x,4x+y)$ satisfy

+by quadratic reciprocity.
+As a consequence, the Kronecker symbol $\kron{x}{y}$ is constant on orbits of the semigroup generated by these two transformations.
+Thus we have semigroup orbits such as

+which cannot support squares in either entry.
+That squares are not possible in the first entry is clear a priori, as it is always $3 \pmod{4}$.
+But it is possible to show that no congruence obstruction can account for the lack of squares in the second position.